kowalej/BlueMuse/README.md

 # Notes
 * **Requires Windows 10 with Fall 2017 Creators Update - Version 10.0.15063 aka Windows 10 (1703).**
+* **Streaming multiple Muses simultaneously -** maintaining consistent data rates for multiple devices may be difficult on some machines, depending on Bluetooth and compute hardware.
 * Application requires side loading a Win32 application which does the LSL streaming.
 This is because UWP apps run in a restricted environment with network isolation.
 This restricts LSL streams from being seen across the local network if launched from the  UWP app.
 To get around this issue, the data is shuffled through to the "LSL Bridge", a Win32 application which can run in a normal environment.
 Note: when you first start a stream, you may need to add a firewall exception for LSLBridge.exe.
 * Uses 32-bit binaries for LSL.
 Acquired from: ftp://sccn.ucsd.edu/pub/software/LSL/SDK/liblsl-All-Languages-1.11.zip
 * liblsl32.dll was dependent on MSVCP90.dll and MSVCR90.dll, both of which I included in the project since these may not be available in the System32 folder on your machine (they weren't on mine).
 * The full dependencies of liblsl32.dll are: KERNEL32.dll, WINMM.dll, MSVCP90.dll, WS2_32.dll, MSWSOCK.dll, and MSVCR90.dll.
 Generated with dumpbin utility.
+* Muse 2 has AUX channel disabled - if I try to stream from this channel I get errors.
+It looks like no data comes from the channel when debugging Bluetooth inside a sniffing tool, so I'm making the assumption that Muse 2 doesn't actually support the AUX (secret electrode) input - it just has a (non functioning) GATT characteristic which is the same UUID as the Muse (2016).

 ### Timestamp Formats: